- Dr. Keith Mihansky

 Ideally, you should give your pet a bath after spending time in any body of water.
 If this is not possible—for example, if you are camping or on vacation and can’t bathe your pet easily—a thorough rinse will work in a pinch.
 Be sure to avoid the face, eyes, mouth, and ears when bathing.

-Keep Your Pet Away from Dead Fish, Algae, and Fishing Gear
+Keep Your Pet Away from these Water Dangers

-While not directly caused by the water, bodies of water can be sources of dead fish, algae, and fishing gear.
-All of these pose potential hazards to your pet and should be avoided.
+While not directly caused by the water, bodies of water can be sources of harmful bacteria, toxicity, and dangerous entaglements: